approvals/ApprovalTests.cpp/doc/TroubleshootingMisconfiguredBuild.md

 Use `/FC` to make Visual Studio emit the full path in diagnostics, and `__FILE__` ([documentation](https://docs.microsoft.com/en-us/cpp/build/reference/fc-full-path-of-source-code-file-in-diagnostics?view=vs-2019)).

+If you are using this project by cloning or forking its repository, and then using CMake's `add_subdirectory()`, this will be done for you automatically, for all targets that use the provided [CMake target](/doc/CMakeIntegration.md#cmake-target).

-You need to add a line like the following to your `CMakeLists.txt` file:
+Otherwise (such as if you are using the downloaded single-header file, or you have set up your own CMake builds), you need to add a line like the following to your `CMakeLists.txt` file:

 ```cmake
 if(CMAKE_CXX_COMPILER_ID STREQUAL "MSVC")